rfbergeron/bompiler/DESIGN2.md

 A variable's/value's type will be represented by a list of type specifiers, which have a set of flags used to track modifications to the type.

-The symbol table will have a single format for entries, but the format will be used for two different purposes:
+The symbol table will have two types of entries:
-1. Type identifiers for all types, including basic ones, will be stored in the symbol table.
-When objects, functions, structures, and unions have their symbol entries created, their values will be copied from these entries and then modified.
-2. Symbols for objects, functions, structures, and unions will also be stored.
-   Unlike the entries for type identifiers, these symbols will have their storage class, constness, arrayness and pointerness set.

-Base types will be stored in a very similar manner to typedefs, struct and union definitions.
-They will have a type entry with the appropriate attributes for the base type linked with the most verbose version of their name that the standard accepts.
-Other names for the type will be handled as though they were typedefs.
+    The first kind of entry is used for the identifiers (objects and functions) themselves.
+They will hold a name that refers to a typeid.

+    The second kind of entry stores information referring to typeids.
+Each of these entries will have:
+    - The base type (integer, float, double, void, array, pointer, function, struct, typedef?)
+    - The signedness of the type?
+    - The width of the type
+    - The alignment of the type (differs from width for structs)
+    - A void pointer to additional data about the type (member info for structs, length for arrays, parameters for functions, and nested type for arrays and pointers)

 Pointers and arrays will have 8-byte alignment, since they are both represented internally as addresses in memory. (the members of arrays have their own respective alignment)

 Should vardecls have their type validated when the syntax tree is generated, or when type checking occurs?